LankeyBoard/RulesGraph/generatedRules.md

 ruleType: RULE\
 A mixed success is when you are partially successful in your endeavor.
 You achieve some of the outcome you want, but there are some complications or downsides.\
 Eg: You are trying to trick a guard into letting you go after being caught breaking curfew.
-You told him you forgot your pass at home and get a mixed success on the Heart test your GM called for.
+You told him you forgot your pass at home and got a mixed success on the Heart test your GM called for.
 The guard believes you but insists on escorting you home to show him the pass.

 ## Failure